jansroka/dotfiles-osx-monterey/README.md

 ```
 Make sure to read the code before running.

-## How to run with options
+## How to run the whole thing for setup
 ```
 time ANSIBLE_CONFIG=./ansible/ansible.cfg ansible-playbook -i ansible/hosts ansible/dotfiles.yml -v --ask-become-pass
 ```

-## How to run the maintenance playbook only for softwareupdates
+## How to run the update playbook only for softwareupdates
 Run this:
 ```
-time ANSIBLE_CONFIG=./ansible/ansible.cfg ansible-playbook -i ./ansible/hosts ./ansible/maintenance.yml -v --ask-become-pass --tags softwareupdate
+time ANSIBLE_CONFIG=./ansible/ansible.cfg ansible-playbook -i ./ansible/hosts ./ansible/update.yml -v --ask-become-pass
 ```

-## How to run the full maintenance playbook
+## How to run the maintenance playbook
 Run this:
 ```
 time ANSIBLE_CONFIG=./ansible/ansible.cfg ansible-playbook -i ./ansible/hosts ./ansible/maintenance.yml -v --ask-become-pass